70AdmiralString/GameOfWar/README.md

 This version of the game will be the bare minimum needed for testing later features
 -  Entirely in python
 - 2 players but on 1 computer
 - Minimal image rendering
 - User inputs is handled by text and key entries
--
+- Mainly used for debugging

 ## Version 1.0 Check List
 - [ ] Finish the Game Engine